SEED-platform/seed-website/docs/getting_started.md

 ## Installation

-SEED Platform is a web-based database tool, and therefore must be "hosted" on a web server.
+SEED is a web-based database tool, and therefore must be "hosted" on a web server.
 It is not designed to be installed on an end-user's desktop computer.
-There are several options for how SEED can be "hosted".
-The following information will help you select a SEED Platform instance.
+There are several options for how SEED can be hosted.
+The following information will help you select an appropriate type of SEED instance.

 If you are a developer, consult the [Developer Getting Started Guide](https://seed-platform.readthedocs.io/en/latest/getting_started.html) for detailed instructions on how to install the SEED Platform locally for development purposes.

 ### Third-Party Hosting

-SEED can be hosted by third party hosting providers who will provide access to a SEED account.
-Providers will be LBNL-approved and will be responsible with keeping up with the updates to the code.
+SEED can be hosted by third-party hosting providers, who will provide access to a SEED account.
+Providers will be LBNL-approved and will be responsible for keeping up with the updates to the code.
 See the Technical Allies page for current hosting providers.

-### Self Hosted
+### Self-Hosted

-Many organizations that are interested in using SEED may want to host their own installation of SEED.
-This requires the SEED source code, installation scripts, and installation instructions, all available in GitHub.
+Organizations may want to host their own SEED installation.
+This requires the SEED source code, installation scripts, and installation instructions, all of which are available in GitHub.
 Note that SEED is a server-based web application that is not designed to be installed on an end-user's desktop computer.
-Self-hosting of SEED requires some experience with server and database administration, and will usually require the involvement of an organization's IT department for installation and operation of an instance of SEED Platform.
+Self-hosting SEED requires some experience with server and database administration and will usually require the involvement of an organization's IT department for installation and operation of a SEED instance.

 ### Temporary Test Account Through LBNL

-We are currently open to generating temporary test accounts for state and local governments, and/or their relevant service providers that are exploring or in the process of implementing a building energy benchmarking ordinance.
+We are currently open to creating temporary test accounts for state and local governments and/or their relevant service providers that are exploring or in the process of implementing a building energy benchmarking ordinance.
 For more information, visit the [LBNL SEED Platform](lbnl.md) page.

 ## Data Guides

-The following guides will help familiarize yourself with the types of data that can be imported into the SEED Platform as well as the import process.
+The following guides detail the SEED import process and supported data types:

 | Version | Date | Description |
 |---------|------|-------------|